ongov/ontario-design-system/packages/ontario-design-system-component-library/readme.md

 # Ontario Design System Web Components

-Web components are a set of web platform APIs that enable the creation of custom, reusable, encapsulated HTML tags to use in web pages and web apps.
+Web Components are a set of web platform APIs that enable the creation of custom, reusable, encapsulated HTML tags to use in web pages and web apps.
 They allow for all logic, styles and component-specific layout to be handled in one place.

 They are used in a similar way to other HTML elements, like `<input>` or `<button>`, that form the building blocks of the web.

-The component library contains all the available Ontario Design System web components that can be used anywhere HTML and JavaScript are available.
+The component library contains all the available Ontario Design System Web Components that can be used anywhere that HTML and JavaScript are available.

-It also contains assets that can be copied for use with your project, such as logos and more.
+It also contains assets that can be copied for use within your project, such as logos and more.

 Use this package if you are working with plain HTML or any framework/tooling that does not use React.